-- repr_ns When using nested classes, there's no way in Python 2 to automatically detect that.
-Therefore it's possible to set the namespace explicitly for a more meaningful repr output. - repr (bool) Create a repr method with a human readable representation of attrs attributes.. - cmp (bool) Create eq, ne, lt, gt, and ge methods that compare the class as if it were a tuple of its attrs attributes.
+- repr_ns (str) When using nested classes, there's no way in Python 2 to automatically detect that.
+Therefore it's possible to set the namespace explicitly for a more meaningful repr output. - repr (bool) Create a repr method with a human readable representation of attrs attributes.. - cmp (bool) Create eq, ne, lt, le, gt, and ge methods that compare the class as if it were a tuple of its attributes.
 But the attributes are only compared, if the type of both classes is identical! - hash (bool) Create a hash method that returns the hash() of a tuple of all attrs attribute values. - init (bool)-Create a init method that initialiazes the attrs attributes.
 Leading underscores are stripped for the argument name. - slots (bool) Create a slots-style class that's more memory-efficient.
-See Slots for further ramifications.
+See Slots for further ramifications. - frozen (bool) Make instances immutable after initialization.
+If someone attempts to modify a frozen instance, attr.exceptions.FrozenInstanceError is raised.